JustTalDevelops/go-hcaptcha/README.md

 An HCaptcha solver for GoLang.
-It uses a Playwright tab with the HSW script injected to generate HSW on the fly, and then pipes that to other go routines which are made to purely solve HCaptchas until it gets a password UUID.
+It uses a Playwright tab with the HSW script injected to generate HSW on the fly, which can then be accessed by a solver to generate captchas.

 # Usage
 Below are some usage examples on how you would use the solver.